OpenProduct/openmask-docs/README.md

-# TonMask docs
+# OpenMask docs

-The official website for TonMask
+The official website for OpenMask

 The project uses [pnpm](https://pnpm.io) and [Nextra](https://nextra.vercel.app).
 To develop it locally, clone this repository and run the following command to start the local dev server: